Ras-I Dowling

-Ras-I Luis Dowling (/ˈrɑːsaɪ/ RAH-sye; born May 9, 1988) is a former American football safety who is currently the Co-Defensive coordinator and Secondary coach for William & Mary Tribe football.
-He was drafted by the New England Patriots in the second round of the 2011 NFL Draft.
-He played college football at Virginia.
-He has also spent time with the New York Jets and Oakland Raiders.
+Ras-I Luis Dowling (/ˈrɑːsaɪ/ RAH-sye; born May 9, 1988) is an American football coach and former player who is the co-defensive coordinator and secondary coach for the William & Mary Tribe.
+He played professionally as a safety in the National Football League (NFL).

+Dowling played college football for the Virginia Cavaliers.
+He was selected by the New England Patriots in the second round of the 2011 NFL draft.
+He was also a member of the New York Jets, Oakland Raiders and Carolina Panthers.

-Early years
+Early life

 Dowling was born in Chesapeake, Virginia.
 He attended Deep Creek High School in Chesapeake, where he played defensive back, wide receiver, and some quarterback.
 As a senior, he recorded 60 tackles and two interceptions as a defensive back.
 As a receiver he had 14 receptions for 255 yards and four touchdowns.

 College career

 Dowling attended the University of Virginia.
 As a freshman in 2007 Dowling played in 12 games, recording 44 tackles and two interceptions.
 As a sophomore in 2008 he started nine of 11 games.
 He finished the season with 43 tackles and a team-leading three interceptions.
 In 2009 Ras-I Dowling was voted All-ACC second team.
 He was also awarded ACC Defensive Player of the week vs. Indiana with nine tackles and the first sack of his career.
 He ended the season with three interceptions.
 Dowling was voted 2010 Pre-season All-ACC selection and second team All-American for the first time in his career.